Spellcasting 101: Sorcerers Get All the Girls: Story

-The games take place in a fictional world called Peloria, which appears like a modern society, however magic has the place of science.
+The game takes place in a fictional world called Peloria, which appears like a modern society; however, magic has the place of science.
 Peloria is mostly occupied by the Fizzbuttle Ocean with islands where the player travels throughout the game.

 The player character is Ernie Eaglebeak, a teenager just out of high school living in the town of Port Gecko, pining for his sexy neighbour Lola Tigerbelly and struggling in a seriously bad relationship with his stepfather, Joey Rottenwood.
 A break-through in his miserable life comes when he gets accepted by the Sorcerer University, a prestigious university of magic.
 After a dashing escape from Rottenwood's custody, Ernie makes his way to SU and enrolls as a freshman.

 The player learns magic, explores the university, reads the (rapidly deteriorating quality of) student newspaper, and can watch the University's (comedically pseudoscientific) lectures which provide some backstory concerning the mythology of Peloria.
 In the meantime, Ernie is interested to know females such as the university president's daughter Gretchen Snowbunny or Hillary, the young wife of his ancient advisor Otto Tickingclock.
 Suddenly SU gets attacked by mysterious foes who kidnap Tickingclock and take away the Sorcerer's Appliance, a powerful magical device which could become extremely dangerous in inappropriate hands.
 Ernie has to recover the device.

 Equipped with his spell book and a magical guided surfboard, Ernie sets out on a mission to several islands on the Fizzbuttle Ocean in search for items that will aid him in getting into the sinister Fort Blackwand.
 And everywhere on the way he finds places where the Great Attachments required by the Sorcerer's Appliance to operate used to be located, but are gone now.